April Challenge: 7 Spring Solutions for Your Money

-Spring is also the time of year when you feel revitalized and ready to weed, dust, and generally take on the world.
+Spring is the time of year when you feel revitalized and ready to weed, dust and generally take on the world.
 There’s something in the air—blame it on the buttercups.

 But before you start doing all that manual labor, we have a few low-impact projects that can pay off just as big.
-Here are seven money-saving items to add to your spring cleaning list:
+Take this month’s challenge and add these seven money-saving items to your spring cleaning list:

 2. Cut up your credit cards.
 Credit cards seem innocent enough, until you charge a few table lamps here and a few throw pillows there.
 Before you know it, you’re knee-deep in debt and stressed about your spring décor.

 Spring solution: Replace your credit cards with debit cards (or cash).
 And before you buy new duds for your living room, check your budget first.
-You’ll enjoy your spring makeover so much more if you own it.
+You’ll enjoy your spring makeover so much more if you own your stuff outright.

-3. Estate planning.
+3. Make estate planning a priority.
 A lot can happen in a year: births, deaths, family moves.
 Even small lapses in your life insurance or will can affect your loved ones forever.
 Be sure everything is up to date and properly documented.
 Like, now.

 Spring solution: While you’re estate planning, take another look at your life insurance policy.
 Term life insurance is much cheaper than whole life.
 Plus, you can invest the difference how you want.